UNIQUE TO SALT LAKE

 KEN SANDERS RARE BOOKS

 Ken Sanders is a counter-culture icon in Utah.
-His locally focused rare and used bookstore is a veritable museum of Utah History and a repository for the works of great Utah writers like Wallace Stegner and Edward Abbey.
+His locally-focused rare and used bookstore is a veritable museum of Utah History and a repository for the works of great Utah writers like Wallace Stegner and Edward Abbey.
 But it’s so much more.
 His store holds a wonderful collection of old maps, rock ’n’ roll concert posters, and postcards from fin de siècle Salt Lake City.
 Stop in and gab with Ken about the local lore and pick up a truly unique souvenir.

 Your coffee table has an earmarked Sundance catalog on it, right?
 The catalog, featuring unique clothing, jewelry and housewares inspired by Robert Redford’s haute western aesthetic, has an outlet store here in Salt Lake.
 And this is a true outlet; the markdowns are legit and often steep.
 Don’t miss it.

-An importer of fine stationary and writing implements, Tabula Rasa is also a treasure trove of trinkets, books, and high-quality, unique items from around the globe.
+An importer of fine stationery and writing implements, Tabula Rasa is also a treasure trove of trinkets, books, and high-quality, unique items from around the globe.
 It’s a civilized experience as well with its knowledgeable (and well-dressed) staff on hand to guide you through their wares.

 Back in the day (like, 1905), Utah Woolen Mills was a mill, an actual textile manufacturer that had a fleet of straw-hatted and fedora-sporting salesman dispatched around the country hawking its finely woven woolen goods.
 As the 20th century charged on, the family-run store morphed into a retail outlet that kept the emphasis on fine goods.
 Today the fifth and sixth generation of the Stringham family runs the store that Esquire Magazine touted out as one of the best gentleman’s outfitters in America.
 They also carry ladies' items, and the personalized service, custom tailoring, and hard-to-find brands (Brioni Isaia, Eton, Maxmara, Ted Baker) make this a true shopping destination.